 Goteborg cruise terminal

-Port of Gothenburg has 2 dedicated cruise ship terminals plus 2 cruise-dedicated quays.
-Cruising season never ends as the port is free of ice the whole year-round.
+Port Gothenburg has 2 dedicated cruise ship terminals plus 2 cruise-dedicated quays.
+The port is ice-free the whole year-round.
 As tourist information, the port authority provides photos, professional presentations, tourist maps and videos.
 Professional port services, guided tours and cruise-related activities are also offered to cruise companies via the Gothenburg Cruise Network.

 (NEW) America Cruise Terminal

-America Cruise Terminal is the Goteborg port's new cruise ship terminal, with scheduled opening in 2019.
+America Cruise Terminal is the Goteborg port's new passenger terminal inaugurated in 2019.

-- Regularly scheduled public transportation and chartered (shuttle) buses go to the city centre.
+Regularly scheduled public transportation and chartered (shuttle) buses go to downtown.